 The 4-week Clinical Elective should be taken after a 2-week exploration elective (if you choose to do so) and before an Advanced Clinical and Research Course.
 Students spend a week in the Comprehensive Clinic, Consults at the Main Hospital, and two subspecialty clinics (along with OR time).

-- Branch students graduating 2022 should take the course between March, April, or May, 2021 of the Branches
+- Branch students should take the course in March, April, or May, during their “Early” Branch phase.

 - OPHTH-8200: Clinical